In a nutshell…

-In 2011, I graduated from the University of British Columbia with a Bachelor of Arts, Majoring in International Relations.
-I have a long time interest in computers, electronics, coding, gaming, and all things tech.
-I also love to teach.
-My fascination with information technology and teaching in higher education led me to the University of Alberta, where I completed my Master of Library and Information Studies in 2014.
+In 2011, I received my Bachelor of Arts in International Relations at the University of British Columbia, Okanagan.
+My interest in research and information technology led me to the University of Alberta where I completed my Master of Library and Information Studies (MLIS) in 2014.

 About this website

 This website is my professional communication hub.
 Here, you will find information about me (this page), my work and professional experience, contact info, and links to my blog, podcast, and other online profiles.

 I post updates about my work (usually research), podcast episodes, tech blog articles, and personal interests/projects.